informalsystems/vdd/fastsync/fastsync.md

 - `Execute()`: Iterates over the *blockstore*.
 Checks soundness of the blocks, and executes the transactions of a sound block and updates *state*.

+> In addition to the functions above, the following two features are
+> implemented in Fastsync V2

 #### **[FS-V2-PEER-REMOVE]**:
 Periodically, *peerTimeStamp* and *peerRate* are analyzed.
 If a peer *p* has not provided a block recently (check of *peerTimeStamp[p]*) or it